mverneret/IS_pipeline/README.md

 - Get the Integration Sites (IS) corresponding to the HOST-LTR junction and ShearSites (ShS) corresponding to HOST-LINKER junction
 - Create ShS groups clustering reads with ShS < maxgapShS + UMI group using ```UMI_clustering_hamming_ref.py``` if reads have same UMI (+/- x mismatches)
 - Remove PCR duplicates according to the IS, ShS and UMI groups
-- Merge LTR5 and LTR3 information
+- Merge LTR5 and LTR3 information and keep max sister cells count
 - Quantify clonal abundancy (for each IS nb of sister cells without PCR duplicates)

 All these steps can be performed using ```run_IS.sh``` script that will call different R functions.